marcglasberg/fast_immutable_collections/docs/micro_changelog.md

 1. Improvements to the structure of the top-level [`README`][readme].
 1. Included the views and the configuration classes in the [`CHANGELOG`][changelog].
+1. Current TODOs:
+    1. Immutability Tests for `IMap`, `ISet`, `IMapOfSet`.
+    1. `.iterator` tests for all collections.
+    1. Coverage on the CI/CD.
+    1. Tests for the views.
+    1. Reorganized the configuration classes.
+    1. Tests for the configuration classes.

 [readme]: ../README.md